tejuscs/ADBD-Labs/adb-connect-oac/adb-connect-oac.md

     ![This image shows the result of performing the above step.](./images/rdc-installer13.png " ")

-## Task 4: Configure Remote Data Connectivity and connect Autonomous Database Dedicated to Oracle Analytics Cloud
+## Task 4: Configure Remote Data Connectivity and connect Autonomous AI Database Dedicated to Oracle Analytics Cloud

 - Open Oracle Analytics Cloud URL in you local machine and log in to the console.